intel/FPGA-Devcloud/GitHub_Usage/User_GitHub_Devcloud_Instructions.md

   not provide shell access.
   ```

-## Clone Entire Remote FPGA-Devcloud Repository
+## Clone Remote FPGA-Devcloud Repository

+**Clone** is used to retrieve a remote repository copy. **Pull**, which is mentioned [here](#Pull-latest-changes-on-GitHub-back-to-your-Computer), is used to retrieve the newest set of updates on the remote repository.
+Git clone is used for just downloading exactly what is currently working on the remote server repository and saving it in your machine's folder where that project is placed.

-Complete the following command to clone the entire remote FPGA-Devcloud Repository to your local PC.
+Complete the following command to clone the remote FPGA-Devcloud Repository to your local PC.

 ```
 git clone git@github.com:intel/FPGA-Devcloud.git